lmucciolo/sentiment-analysis/README.md

 ### Workflow

-1. Run 'uv sync' to ensure you are working in the proper environment
+1. Run `uv sync` to ensure you are working in the proper environment
 2. If using command line, run `git pull` to pull in most recent repo changes
 3. If any edits are made, run `git add <file name>` to stage/track changes
 4. To commit changes, run `git commit -m "commit message here"`